 Verse #1

-You call me out upon the water
+You call me out upon the

 The great unknown, where feet may fail